rjwats/esp8266-react/README.md

 All of the above features are included in this framework, which I plan to use as a basis for my IoT projects.

-The interface should work well on mobile devices.
+The interface is responsive and should work well on mobile devices.
 It also has the prerequisite manifest/icon file, so it can be added to the home screen if desired.

 ![Screenshots](/screenshots/screenshots.png?raw=true "Screenshots")